Simon-N-Thornton/Roth-Touchline/README.md

 ### Roth Touchline SL API
 The firmware file format for the newer Touchline SL controllers has a different format to the older Touchline BL/PL controllers.
 The file appears to be encoded and does not reveal anything about the internal contents.

-I have no way to test this script against the newer Touchline SL; if you have one of these controllers please let me know your results.
+I have not tested this script against the newer Touchline SL; if you have one of these controllers please let me know your results.

 ![alt text](https://www.roth-uk.com/fileadmin/user_upload/Roth_North_Europe/Images_for_Roth_North_Europe/UK/Images/Support/Firmware/Kompatibilitetsskema_Touchline_SL_firmware_UK_20241202.png "Roth Touchline SL comparison")